Shree-Analyst/SafetyNet_Marketing_Analysis/README.md

 - Re-evaluate product offering due to High CPS & few signups to Platinum & Bronze plans. **Consider eliminating the platinum plan** & making improvements to the bronze plan.

 # Caveats & Next Steps:
-Find a copy of the entire presentation used to share findings [here](https://raw.githubusercontent.com/Shree-Analyst/SafetyNet_Marketing_Analysis/main/Presentation.pdf) and a live presentation demo [here](https://www.loom.com/share/7e2b31d1d441467885cd1067f38347a1).

 To improve analysis, we recommend the following:
 - **Address Data Quality Issues:** Family Coverage Plan had no data on clicks.
 49 (0.3%) customer signups were not linked to any campaign.
 Combining data from separate tables creates nulls in new dimensions.
 Work with data engineering team to address these issues.
 - **Add Dimensions to Improve Analysis:** Adding campaign start & end dates allows establishing a link of campaign performance with spend over time.
 Adding First Touch allows linking signups to marketing channel performance.
 Adding customer claims helps to explore links between campaign types and claim amount with categories.
 Work with marketing team to determine ideal dimensions.
 - **Explore Dashboard for Self-Serve Insights:**
 Uncover specific insights & visualise trends using Tableau dashboard [here](https://public.tableau.com/app/profile/shreeraj.salunke/viz/SafetyNetDashboard/Dashboard).

+# Appendix
+Find a copy of the entire presentation used to share findings [here](https://raw.githubusercontent.com/Shree-Analyst/SafetyNet_Marketing_Analysis/main/Presentation.pdf) and a live presentation demo [here](https://www.loom.com/share/7e2b31d1d441467885cd1067f38347a1).